European-Unified-ID/EUID-docs/api/v2/getting-started/gs-faqs.md

 #### How should I handle user opt-outs?
 <!-- FAQ_24 ADP -->
-When a user opts out of EUID-based targeted advertising through the [Transparency and Control Portal](https://www.transparentadvertising.eu/), the optout signal is sent to DSPs and publishers, which handle optouts at bid time.
+When a user opts out of EUID-based targeted advertising through the [Transparency and Control Portal](https://www.transparentadvertising.eu/), the opt-out signal is sent to DSPs and publishers, who handle opt-outs at bid time.
 We recommend that advertisers and data providers regularly check whether a user has opted out, via the [POST /identity/map](../endpoints/post-identity-map.md) endpoint.

-If a user opts out through your website, you should follow your internal procedures for handling the optout.
+If a user opts out through your website, you should follow your internal procedures for handling the opt-out.
 For example, you might choose not to generate an EUID for that user.

 ## FAQs for DSPs